Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 [Back to Top](#top)
 ### Naive Filtering<a id="naive-filters"></a>

 In this section, we introduce some fundamental concepts related to filtering.
 An easy approach to filtering is simply to use packaged Python functions to implement standard filtering methods.
 However, this approach can be dangerous.
 If we treat the filter as a black box, then we may not understand what a filter actually does and when it might fail to perform as we hope.
 To gain intuition for filtering, we therefore begin with a naive approach.
 This approach uses understanding of the Fourier transform and spectrum, and allows us to investigate how a simple filter performs.
-We then attempt to improve this naive approach, again using notions familiar from the study of spectra in previous chapters (see chapters [3](../03) and [4](../04)).
+We then attempt to improve this naive approach, again using notions familiar from the study of spectra in previous notebooks (see notebooks [3](../03) and [4](../04)).
 Through this approach we do not implement the most sophisticated or useful filters; in fact, we do not recommend using this approach in practice.
 But we develop a deeper understanding of what a filter actually does.
 Later, we use packaged functions to implement standard filtering approaches.
 Ideally, these built-in functions will seem more interpretable with the knowledge gained through the initial naive filtering investigations.

 #### A Naive Rectangular Filter.